 - B1.15 The choice of colour and materials should be guided by both functional requirements and the need to minimise visual impact.
 The following general principles will be taken into account when considering proposed colours and materials: - a Materials should either weather appropriately over time or be 'sensitive' enough to blend with the surroundings. - b If extending or building in close proximity to sensitive/ high quality existing buildings, designs should aim to use materials of a similar tone, colour and texture to those key buildings. - The visual impact of roofs should be reduced through use of non-reflective/ matt finishes. - d The number of materials and colours used on one building or within a building group should be limited.
-Subtle changes in colour and/or material can help to visually break up large building volumes. - e The use of bright colours will not be considered acceptable.
+Subtle changes in colour and/or material can help to visually break up large building volumes. - The use of bright colours will not be considered acceptable.
 Generally greys, grey greens, dark greens and blacks will be the most appropriate choice, but consideration needs to be given to the building's context.
 Environmental Colour Assessment is a useful method to help inform colour selection and assist incorporating development within the landscape.
 See Section 2 for more details of this process.
-Coloured profile cladding will be allowed where appropriate. - f Glossy or reflective materials and light colours should be avoided.
+Coloured profile cladding will be allowed where appropriate. - f Glossy or reflective materials and light colours should be avoided. - The choice of materials should be appropriate to meet the functional requirements of the agricultural building.